lightning/bolts/03-transactions.md

 ## Commitment Transaction

 * version: 2
-* locktime: upper 8 bits are 0x20, lower 24 bits are the lower 24 bits of the obscured commitment transaction number.
+* locktime: upper 8 bits are 0x20, lower 24 bits are the lower 24 bits of the obscured commitment transaction number
 * txin count: 1
    * `txin[0]` outpoint: `txid` and `output_index` from `funding_created` message
-   * `txin[0]` sequence: upper 8 bits are 0x80, lower 24 bits are upper 24 bits of the obscured commitment transaction number.
+   * `txin[0]` sequence: upper 8 bits are 0x80, lower 24 bits are upper 24 bits of the obscured commitment transaction number
    * `txin[0]` script bytes: 0
    * `txin[0]` witness: `0 <signature_for_key1> <signature_for_key2>`